plgd-dev/hub/docs/guide/architecture/2-resource-aggregate.md

 # 2. Resource aggregate

 ## Description

 According to CQRS pattern it translates commands to events, store them to DB and publish them to messaging system.

 ## API

-All requests to service must contains valid access token in (grpc metadata)[https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-auth-support.md#oauth2].
+All requests to service must contains valid access token in [grpc metadata](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-auth-support.md#oauth2).
 Any success command creates event and it can create additional snapshot event.
 The event is stored in DB and published via messaging system.

-### Commands:
+### Commands

 - publish resource - create resource/republish of the device
 - unpublish resource - unpublish resource from the cloud
 - notify resource changed - set/update content of the resource in the cloud